Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Algorithms with Exact Projection Oracles

+In this section we derive a polynomial time algorithm for the \MS~problem for fixed treewidth.
+As in Section \ref{sec:Prel_GroupStructures} we assume we have a given signal $x\in\RR^N$ and define $w\in\RR^N$ with $w_i=x_i^2$.
+In the following we use the notation

-Our dynamic program is build on the following concept.
-Fix a node $x$ of the decomposition tree, a number $i$ with $0 \le i \le k$ and a map $c:B_x\to \{0,1,1_?\}$.
+for a subset $\mathcal S\subseteq [N]$.
+The algorithm is presented using a nice tree decomposition of the incidence graph $B(\fG)$ and uses the following concept.
+Fix a node $x$ of the decomposition tree of $B(\fG)$, a number $i$ with $0 \le i \le G$ and a map $c:B_x\to \{0,1,1_?\}$.
 We say that $c$ is a \emph{colouring} of $B_x$.
-We considered the solutions to the problem \MS$(x,i,c)$ which is defined as follows.
+We consider solutions to the problem \MS$(x,i,c)$ which is defined as follows.

-A set $\cS \subseteq \fG$ is a feasible solution of \MS$(x,i,c)$ if \begin{enumerate}[(a)] \item $\cS$ contains only groups that appear in some bag of a node in the subtree rooted at node $x$, \item $|\cS| = i$, \item $\cS$ contains exactly those group-vertices of $B_x$ that are in $c^{-1}(1)$, that is,
+A set $\cS \subseteq \fG$ is a feasible solution of \MS$(x,i,c)$ if \begin{enumerate}[(a)] \item $\cS$ contains only groups that appear in some bag of a node in the subtree rooted at node $x$, \item $|\cS| = i$, \item $\cS \cap B_x$ contains exactly those group-vertices of $B_x$ that are in $c^{-1}(1)$, that is,

-\item $\cS$ covers exactly those elements of $B_x$ that are in $c^{-1}(1)$, that is, \end{enumerate} The objective value of the set $\cS$ is given by $w(\bigcup \cS) + c^{-1}(1_?)$.
-Intuitively, the elements labelled $1_?$ are assumed to be covered by groups not yet visited in the tree decomposition.
+\item of the elements in $B_x$, $\cS$ covers exactly those that are in $c^{-1}(1)$.
+Formally, \end{enumerate} The objective value of the set $\cS$ is given by $w(\bigcup \cS) + w(c^{-1}(1_?))$.
+Intuitively, a feasible solution to \MS$(x,i,c)$ does not cover elements labelled $0$ or $1_?$, but covers all elements labelled $1$.
+The elements labelled $1_?$ are assumed to be covered by groups not yet visited in the tree decomposition.